oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

         ![](images/lab5-task10-forecast-download.png " ")
     - **Download.zip** contains three files:
         - **forecast_results.csv**: Input and Forecast, Upper Bound and Lower Bound Prediction Intervals
-        - **explanation\_results\_global.csv**: Global Explainability - But will empty until explainabiltiy is made available for PROBRNN, Apollonet and EFE
+        - **explanation\_results\_global.csv**: Global Explainability - But will be empty until explainabiltiy is made available for PROBRNN, Apollonet and EFE
-        - **explanation\_results\_local.csv**: Local Explainability - But will empty until explainabiltiy is made available for PROBRNN, Apollonet and EFE
+        - **explanation\_results\_local.csv**: Local Explainability - But will be empty until explainabiltiy is made available for PROBRNN, Apollonet and EFE

 Congratulations on completing this lab!